 Dealing with Soot and Smoke Damage

-To mitigate soot and smoke damage, thorough cleaning, deodorization, and the use of specialized equipment and techniques are essential.
-It is crucial to address soot and smoke damage promptly to prevent further deterioration and health risks.
+Proper mitigation requires thorough cleaning, deodorization, and the use of specialized equipment and restoration techniques.
+Addressing soot and smoke damage quickly is critical to preventing further deterioration of materials and protecting indoor air quality.

 Water Damage as a Byproduct of Firefighting Efforts